 Standard I.A.
-All birth to three programs must have a mission statement based on shared beliefs and goals.
+All birth to five programs must have a mission, vision or purpose statement based on shared beliefs and goals.

 A mission statement defines the values, principles, purposes, and goals of a program.
-It should reflect a commitment to the Illinois State Board of Education Birth to Three Program Standards.
-A primary goal of a birth to three program is to enhance parent-child interaction, and this goal should be reflected in the mission statement.
+It should reflect a commitment to the Illinois State Board of Education Birth to Five Program Standards.
+A primary goal of a birth to five program is to ensure that every child starts school ready to succeed and eager to learn, and this goal should be reflected in the mission statement.
 The mission statement is the basis for all decision-making.
 It is reviewed annually to incorporate the results of program assessment and current research.

 - I.A.1.
 A mission statement based on shared beliefs is developed cooperatively by parents, staff members, families, and community representatives and is reviewed annually. - I.A.2.
 The mission statement and beliefs are consistent with those of the community. - I.A.3.
 The essence of the mission statement is reflected in all decisions, and a copy is posted and available. - I.A.4.
-The goals stem from the Illinois Birth to Three Program Standards.
-These program goals are developed by leadership and staff, shared with parents and other stakeholders, and serve as the basis for all planning and program development.
+The values of the program are based on the shared beliefs outlined in the mission statement and are developed cooperatively to explain the program approach to delivering services. - I.A.5.
+The program goals stem from the Illinois Birth to Five Program Standards.
+These goals are developed by leadership, staff, parents and other stakeholders, and serve as the basis for all planning and program development. - I.A.6.
+The mission statement, values, and goals reflect the Illinois Birth to Five Standards and are articulated in a logic model that is reviewed and updated annually and will be used for continuous program improvement.